leereilly/game-off-2025-screenshots/README.md

   style="margin: 10px;"
 />

-These script pulls down all of the cover images for submissions to the [2025 Game Off](https://itch.io/jam/game-off-2025) and creates (1) a wallpaper montage and (2) animated GIF of them.
+These scripts pulls down all of the cover images for submissions to the [2025 Game Off](https://itch.io/jam/game-off-2025) and creates (1) a wallpaper montage and (2) animated GIF of them.

 Written with GitHub Copilot Agent + Claude Opus 4.5.
 Original prompts below for posterity / learning `<3`